alexirpan/alexirpan.github.io/_posts/2016-12-17-dl-philosophy.markdown

 This is **not** intended to be a tutorial in deep learning.
 There are a ton of those already - see LINKS HERE.
 However, it will be somewhat technical.
-I won't do proofs, but I will use math notation now and again.
+I won't do proofs, but I won't be afriad to drop a little bit of math.

+# Table of Contents

+- Clobbered for auto generated table of contents {:toc}

 What is Machine Learning?
 ============================================================================